Margaret Pitkin BA, DPT

-One part Han Solo, two parts Laura Ingalls Wilder, I am a life-long dirt lover, skeptic, and inquisitive thinker born and raised in Vermont’s Northeast Kingdom.
-I have been a dedicated student of yoga for more than 14 years and have spent over 1500 hours studying with many accomplished teachers.
-For the past 12 years I have taught yoga to a wide variety of students throughout Vermont and New England and I am registered with the Yoga Alliance as an E-RYT 500 teacher.
-As my own experience has grown I have become less and less interested in dogmatic approaches to yoga and the human body and more interested in the ever-present possibility of learning something new.
-I have a bachelor's degree in Geology from Smith College in Northampton, MA and am currently enrolled in graduate school at the University of Vermont where I am completing a doctoral degree in Physical Therapy.
+I am a lifelong athletics-lover, tree hugger, skeptic, and inquisitive thinker born and raised in Vermont’s Northeast Kingdom.
+I hold a bachelor's degree in Geology from Smith College in Northampton, MA and a doctorate of Physical Therapy from the University of Vermont.
+I am licensed as a physical therapist in the state of Vermont and am currently employed as a staff PT at Lamoille Home Health and Hospice.
+I also offer private, out of network physical therapy on Mondays at Green Mountain CrossFit in Morrisville VT.
+In addition to being a PT I have been a student of yoga for more than 16 years, for the past 14 years I have taught yoga to a wide variety of students throughout Vermont and New England and am registered with the Yoga Alliance as an E-RYT 500 teacher.
+As my own experience as a movement professional has grown I have become less and less interested in dogmatic approaches to movement and the human body and more interested in authentic exploration and the possibility of learning something more.

 Note: The photo at the top of the page is me in a pose called upavista konasana.
 For many this pose requires excessive hamstring flexibility (as is the case with many yoga poses).
 Excess length in a muscle leads to weakness, joint destabilization, dysfunctional movement, and potentially to injury and pain.
 I am able to perform this pose in this way mostly because I have very long arms (that's why I can rest my elbows on the floor).
 Pro tip: be yourself, everyone else is taken.
 (Tip credit: Douglas Brooks).